lapinek/platform-scripting/README.md

     You can find details on APIs available to server-side scripts in AM in the docs, under [Developing with Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#chap-dev-scripts), [Scripting a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition), and [Modifying Access Token Content Using Scripts](https://backstage.forgerock.com/docs/am/6.5/oauth2-guide/index.html#modifying-access-tokens-scripts).

-    Moreover, scripts included in the default AM configuration, and accessible in the administrative console under Realms > _Realm Name_ > Scripts, can serve as a great source of example scripting for the script types supported in AM:

-    * Client-side Authentication
-    * Server-side Authentication
-    * Decision node script for authentication trees (The included example is minimal; see [example](#example-am-tree) included in this writing.)
-    * OAuth2 Access Token Modification
-    * OIDC Claims
-    * Policy Condition

     The server-side scripts can load available Java classes and packages.
 [OpenAM Server Only 6.5.2.3 Documentation](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) describes the single default source of Java functionality available for the server-side scripts, although some features may only make sense in certain contexts.